-Our friends, Daniel & Samantha had a baby boy, Dashiell, right before the holidays.
+Our friends, Daniel and Samantha had a baby boy, Dashiell, right before the holidays.
 With Christmas, New Years and traveling we never got a chance to take the “baby dinner” over until recently.
-This particular dinner I made a nontraditional Pesto, this batch was made with spinach, arugula and toasted walnuts.
-I did not get a chance to try it on pasta but on the spoon it was pretty good.
+This particular dinner I made a nontraditional Pesto, this batch was made with spinach, arugula, and toasted walnuts.
+I did not get a chance to try it on pasta but on the spoon, it was pretty good.
 Since we have pounds upon pounds of grapefruit I decided to make something else that is nontraditional with the “baby dinners, I made grapefruit with candied ginger bars.
 Thanks to the twitters I got the idea, so I added the ginger which was a great addition.
 I made a traditional sable crust for the base of the bars.
-Then I made an ultra rich topping of grapefruit juice, lots of zest, eggs (lots), sugar and flour.
+Then I made an ultra-rich topping of grapefruit juice, lots of zest, eggs (lots), sugar and flour.
 The bars came out gooey (in a good way), a little tart and a little spicy, a bit too sweet (will cut the sugar down next time), they had a slightly crispy crust and overall, they were fantastic!
 Definitely one to something good here!

 ½ cup confectioner’s sugar

-1½ cups all purpose flour
+1½ cups all-purpose flour

 ¼ cup unsalted butter, at room temperature